gfbio/GFBio-portal-dev/README.md

 ```
 * If you change the database passwords, then you have to change the passwords in this file too

 * Start the created server in the IDE.
 * Answer the database question, so that the system build a PostgreSQL 9.3 database on localhost 5432.
 * Start PGAdmin.
 * Go to server PostgreSQL 9.3 (localhost: 5432).
-* Create new login rolle with
+* Create new login role with
   * **name:** gfbiodb,
   * **password:** test,
   * **Role privileges:** Can login, Inherits rights from parent roles, Superuser, Can create databases, Can modify catalog directly.